MikeHopcroft/Einstein/documentation/test.md

 einstein:/% einstein list benchmarks
 ~~~

 We can even see the blob has been written.
+Note that end users won't be able to do `cloud ls`.

 [//]: # (shell)
 ~~~